HannahSuarez/hannahsuarez.github.io/_posts/2020-09-06-dns-log-collection-series-security-dns.md

 * Integrity – sending and receiving various types of encrypted log data, with checksumming generation and validation, write events to append-only database tables
 * Dashboard Monitoring
 * Alerting

+## Other Monitoring Strategies

+Monitor DNS resolutions on every endpoint
+DNS query and response, process

+Monitor Netflow (IP) traffic to outbound DNS port 53 Process, remote IP address and port, count of bytes

+Monitor DNS data on internal DNS servers
+DNS query and response, client and nameserver IP address

+Monitoring of the user (user and process) that is made pssible through setting up other log collection endpoints but not covered in the paper.

+## Mitigations

+### SANS CSC-5

+The followng are notes _captured_ directly from SANS CSC-5.

+#### CSC 5-11
+Enable domain name system (DNS) query logging to detect hostname lookup for known malicious C2 domains.

+#### CSC 11: Limitation and Control of Network Ports, Protocols, and Services
+Manage (track/control/correct) the ongoing operational use of ports, protocols, and services on networked devices in order to minimize windows of vulnerability available to attackers.

+Why Is This Control Critical?
+Attackers search for remotely accessible network services that are vulnerable to exploitation.
+Common examples include poorly configured web servers, mail servers, file and print services, and domain name system (DNS) servers installed by default on a variety of different device types, often without a business need for the given service.

+#### CSC 11-6
+Operate critical services on separate physical or logical host machines, such as DNS, file, mail, web, and database servers.

+#### CSC 13-3
+To lower the chance of spoofed e-mail messages, implement the Sender Policy Framework (SPF) by deploying SPF records in DNS and enabling receiver-side verification in mail servers.

+#### CSC 19: Secure Network Engineering
+7Make security an inherent attribute of the enterprise by specifying, designing, and building-in features that allow high confidence systems operations while denying or minimizing opportunities for attackers.

+#### CSC 19-3
+4Deploy domain name systems (DNS) in a hierarchical, structured fashion, with all internal network client machines configured to send requests to intranet DNS servers, not to DNS servers located on the Internet.
+These internal DNS servers should be configured to forward requests they cannot resolve to DNS servers located on a protected DMZ.
+These DMZ servers, in turn, should be the only DNS servers allowed to send requests to the Internet.